 Although considerably smaller, more localised and at a much earlier development stage than the above, the 'No Interest Loan Scheme' (NILS) has come across our radar in recent times and given its potential as a credit inclusion option for Travellers, we include it as part of our review here.
-NILS is operated through Good Shepherd Ireland?(and) based on based on the Good Shepherd Microfinance NILS scheme that began in Australia in 1988.
-The Scheme is still at Pilot stage, available solely in the Limerick City and based on community development and empowering principles.
-It is organised and run in conjunction with partners who refer people predominantly in particularly vulnerable situations, with key partner organisations being those who work with asylum seekers, homeless persons/families, families of Travellers in prison and those leaving domestic violence situation, namely those living in precarious situations, on very low incomes, and not in a position to repay interest.
+NILS is operated through Good Shepherd Ireland (GSI) and based on based on the Good Shepherd Microfinance NILS scheme that began in Australia in 1988.
+The Scheme is still at Pilot stage, available solely in the Limerick City area and based on community development and empowering principles.
+It is organised and run in conjunction with partners who refer people predominantly in particularly vulnerable situations, with key partner organisations being those who work with asylum seekers, homeless persons/families, families of Travellers in prison and those leaving domestic violence situations.
+The target group for NILS is in essence those most marginalised in terms of credit exclusion, namely those living in precarious situations, on very low incomes, and not in a position to repay interest.